DEFRA/waste-carriers-service/README.md

 ## Run Tests

-The project doesn't have an extensive suite of unit tests.
-The tests that do exist are specifically to check that the service is communicating with MongoDb.
-So they are not run automatically during a maven build (`mvn package`) but can be called manually.
-Before running the tests though you need to have sourced some environment variables.
-Unfortunately the unit tests can't read from the config file so key details about MongoDb need to be provided as environment variables.
+The project doesn't have an extensive suite of unit tests, but is working to improve its test coverage.
+It also relies on specific test environment variables existing for them to run.
+As such they are not run automatically during a maven build (`mvn package`) but can be called manually.
+Before running the tests though you need to have sourced the environment variables.
+This is because the unit tests can't read from the config file so key details about MongoDb need to be provided as environment variables.

 ```bash
 source test_env_vars.sh